 Pretty much everyone knows dogs can’t eat chocolate.
 But surprisingly, a good number of dogs still manage to get their paws on it, and it remains one of the most common causes of poisoning in dogs.

 The amount your dog eats and the type of chocolate are the two main issues.

 “One piece can affect a small dog,” Dr. Eckholm explains.
 “And dark chocolate is much worse than milk chocolate.”

 Symptoms of chocolate poisoning include vomiting, diarrhea, pacing, panting, and shaking.
-More serious cases could cause an irregular heart beat, seizures, heart attack, or even death.
-If you think you dog has eaten any chocolate, do not wait to take him to the doctor.
+More serious cases could cause an irregular heartbeat, seizures, heart attack, or even death.
+If you think your dog has eaten any chocolate, do not wait to take him to the doctor.

 Chocolate poisoning symptoms can last up to 72 hours.
 PetMD offers this chocolate toxicity meter to gauge your dog’s level of poisoning, but it’s still best to see a vet right away.
 For a true life story, read our post, My Dog Ate Chocolate.
 Here’s What Happened Next.

 There are all types of canine cancers, and they seem to be on the rise.
 A staggering 50 percent of dogs aged ten and older will develop some form of cancer, and it’s the leading cause of death of dogs in this age group.

 The faster you find and treat cancer, the better the chance of survival.
 If you notice a change in your dog’s behavior or habits, mention it to your vet right away.